-- 42. The potential for scale in mobile insurance brings significant opportunity to increase financial inclusion as demonstrated by several mobile insurance 'sprinters'.
-For example, Tigo Ghana reached almost one million lives in 12 months, Airtel Zambia reached an estimated two million adults at launch and Telenor Pakistan reached over a million lives in six months. - 43.
-Mobile-phone technology can play a role in various stages of the insurance product life cycle45.
+42. The potential for scale in mobile insurance brings significant opportunity to increase financial inclusion as demonstrated by several mobile insurance 'sprinters'.
+For example, Tigo Ghana reached almost one million lives in 12 months, Airtel Zambia reached an estimated two million adults at launch and Telenor Pakistan reached over a million lives in six months.

+43. Mobile-phone technology can play a role in various stages of the insurance product life cycle44.
 It can play a role in the enrolment of policyholders, premium collection, claims processing and renewals.
 At the enrolment stage mobile phones can process some or all of the customer and other details needed.
 This could also be carried out by the agent.
 In some cases additional paper information or a non-digital signature needs to be arranged separately.
-As part of the enrolment photographs can be taken by mobile phone for example of livestock and transmitted to the insurer.
-As to the premium collection often payment takes place through the airtime of the customer, or through a mobile money account accessible via a mobile phone which is referred to as "mobile wallet" allowing non-cash payments46.
-In respect of claims processing the mobile phone can be used to make the claim and through photographs provide proof of loss.
+As part of the enrolment photographs can be taken by mobile phone - for example of livestock - and transmitted to the insurer.
+As to the premium collection often payment takes place through the airtime of the customer, or through a mobile money account accessible via a mobile phone referred to as "mobile wallet" allowing non-cash payments45.
+In respect of claims processing the mobile phone can be used to make the claim and - through photographs - provide proof of loss.
 In index-insurance there can even be a link with other technological developments such as weather stations and satellites as is described in the next box.

 For Kilimo Salama, the claims payment is linked to an indexed parameter.
 At the time of purchasing the insurance product, farmers decide on the automated weather station that is closest to their land and their policy is based on the parameters recorded at that weather station.
 Farmers' phone numbers are collected at the time of the policy purchase.
 When that parameter is triggered (based on weather station data), all farmers' phone numbers that are linked to that weather station receive a pay-out directly via M-Pesa.
 The farmers receive a confirmation of their payment via SMS.
-If the farmer does not have a https://a2ii.org/sites/default/files/field/uploads/notes_2_consultation_call.pdf
+If the farmer does not have a mobile phone, then the dealer through whom the insurance was purchased receives the pay-out and passes it on to the farmer.
+The dealer provides a physical receipt to the insurer to document the pay-out to the farmer.